parse-community/docs/_includes/js/users.md

 ### Unlinking

-Unlinking an existing user with a service also uses \_linkWith() method to clear `authData` from the user by setting the `authData` for the service to `null`.
+Unlinking an existing user with a service also uses \_unlinkFrom() method to clear `authData` from the user by setting the `authData` for the service to `null`.
 For example, unlinking a user with a Facebook account would use a request like this:

 ```javascript
 const user = new Parse.User();